ucsb/campus-cloud-docs/docs/bestpractices/firststeps.md

     You will use the "Manage Group Tags" tool available at [im.ucsb.edu](https://im.ucsb.edu) to add and remove members from the above groups.
 Please note, you must Log in first to access the tool.

+    The Campus Single Sign On page for AWS is [aws.cloud.ucsb.edu](https://aws.cloud.ucsb.edu)

     Be sure to select one of the supported Campus Cloud Regions, *US-West-2 (Oregon) or US-East-1 (N.Virginia).
 We recommend starting in US-West-2.*

 2. **Verify your Billing Alert**